Valuing new construction under Proposition 13

-When the voters passed Proposition 13 in 1978 freezing the base year value of property, they did allow for reappraisal of property upon change in ownership and "new construction."
+When the voters passed Proposition 13 in 1978, creating base year values for property, they did allow for reappraisal of property upon change in ownership and "new construction."
 We normally think of new construction as building something from scratch or adding on to an existing structure.
 Under California property tax law it can also mean renovating a structure for change in use, rehabilitating a structure to a "like new" condition or even removing a structure.

-On the other hand a handyperson might build a 480 square foot detached garage using their own labor for $4,800 but sales of comparable homes with detached garages show that the garage adds $9,600 in value to the property.
-We would enroll the higher figure.
-For property tax purposes the full cash value is based primarily on market conditions which neither the homeowner, nor the assessor, can influence.
+On the other hand, a handyperson might build a 480-square-foot detached garage by himself, using surplus materials, for $14,800.
+Yet sales of comparable homes with detached garages show that the garage adds $21,600 in full market value to the property.
+We would enroll the full market value.
+For property tax purposes, the full market (or full cash) value is based primarily on market conditions, which neither the homeowner nor the assessor can influence.